 Brewing coffee with a French press takes longer than an electric drip machine.
 But I like the taste better.

-Photograph taken by my daughter Rachel.
+The photograph was taken by my daughter Rachel.

 Tension can make or break us.
 Too much tension can ruin a relationship.
 Too little tension can bring on depression.